sujitdhanuka/COVID-19-Dashboard/readme.md

 ## Introduction

 This Coronavirus dashboard, an extesion of dashboard developed by RamiKrispin [source](https://github.com/RamiKrispin/coronavirus_dashboard) provides an overview of the 2019 Novel Coronavirus COVID-19 (2019-nCoV) pandemic.
-This dashboard is built with R using the Rmakrdown framework and can easily be reproduced by others.
+This dashboard is built with R using the Rmarkdown framework and can easily be reproduced by others.

 ## Data Source